bozkus7/Python_File/README.md

-# This are bunch of my learning Python scripts which i created with the help of different sources.
+# This are bunch of my learning Python scripts which I created with the help of different sources.

-##youtube
+## youtube
+## Coursera
+## Udemy